 Grid computing has dominated distributed computing research for more than a decade (for reviews, see [Foster2004] and [Berman2003]).
-Architecturally, Grids (as normally defined by the community, but see below) have been closely aligned with Web Services [Atkinson2003], and international research communities have worked to define open XML standards [OGF].
+Architecturally, Grids (as normally defined by the community, but see below) have been closely aligned with Web Services [Atkinson2003], and the international research communities have worked to define open XML standards [OGF].
 The application of Grids has traditionally centered on integrating very high-end resources (supercomputers, extremely large clusters, and data archives) that are run be various real agencies into virtual organizations.
 The NSF TeraGrid [TG] and NSF/DOE Open Science Grid [OSG] are prominent examples in the United States.
-We believe this infrastructure is ripe for significant revisions.

 As we discuss in this paper, we foresee two important pressures on or drivers for the future of Grid computing.
 First, architecturally, the Web Service foundations of Grids are being challenged by so-called "Web 2.0" network computing approaches.
-As we have discussed in previous papers [Fox2007A, Fox2007B, Liu2007, Mustacoglu2007, Pierce2007A, Qiu2007A, Topcu2007], Web 2.0 provides a comprehensive set of Web computing capabilities that mirrors the Web Service architecture [Hey2007, HinchcliffeBlog, Parastatidis2007], even though Web 2.0 is a generally uncoordinated activity that emerges from competition rather community standards.
-Second, we see major challenges to Grids as their traditional roles (providing middleware for integrating major computing research centers) assume the major problem is a lack of adequate computing and storage power.
-Instead, the problem of the next generation of computing will be an abundance (rather than a scarcity) of computing power for many problems.
-Arguably this state has existed for some time for loosely coupled parallel applications (hence the success of Condor [Thain2005] and related technologies for cycle scavenging), but we see closely coupled parallel computing as being revolutionized by the coming ubiquity multicore systems.
-The availability of substantial parallel computing power through dozens of multicore processors available on a single desktop or server will allow current small and medium sized parallel computing jobs to run on a single machine, making the traditional supercomputing centers' infrastructure (user time allocations, multi-user batch queuing systems) a relatively unattractive, complex solution for all but the largest of parallel computing problems.
-Restructuring current Supercomputer infrastructure as highly parallel multicores in a "cloud" system may provide a new direction that links Web 2.0 and Grids and satisfy the common case of multiple smallish parallel jobs.
-Power users may be served with a "Compute Grid (e.g. Globus [Foster2006]) Cloud" with an architecture similar to current supercomputer infrastructure.
+As we have discussed in previous papers [Fox2007A, Fox2007B, Liu2007, Mustacoglu2007, Pierce2007A, Qiu2007A, Topcu2007], Web 2.0 (although unlike Web Services a largely uncoordinated activity) provides a comprehensive set of Web computing capabilities that mirrors the Web Service architecture [Hey2007, HinchcliffeBlog, Parastatidis2007].
+Second, we see major challenges to Grids as their traditional deployment (providing the middleware for integrating major computing research centers) will be undermined by problem of an abundance (rather than a scarcity) of computing power for many problems.
+Arguably this state has existed for some time (hence the success of Condor [Thain2005] and related technologies for cycle scavenging), but we see this as being revolutionized by the coming ubiquity of parallel computing which include as a special case loosely coupled Grid applications.
+The availability of substantial parallel computing power through dozens of multicore processors available on a single machine will allow current small and medium sized parallel computing jobs to run on a single machine, making the traditional supercomputing centers' infrastructure (user time allocations, multi-user batch queuing systems) a relatively unattractive, complex solution for all but the largest of parallel computing problems.
+Restructuring current Supercomputer infrastructure as highly parallel multicores in a "cloud" systems architecture may provide a new direction that links Web 2.0 and Grids and satisfy the "common" case of multiple smallish jobs.
+Power uses may be served with a "Compute Grid (e.g. Globus [Foster2006]) Cloud" with an architecture similar to current supercomputer infrastructure.

 Before addressing these driving issues, we begin with a survey of terms and concepts that will be discussed in this paper.
-These will clarify our internal usage, and we hope others will also adopt our usage.
+These will clarify our internal usage and we hope will also be adopted by others.

 Narrow and Broad Grids: This field is confused by inconsistent use of terminology, and it is important to distinguish between applications, infrastructure and technologies, and their different realizations.
-We define Web Services, Grids, Web 2.0 and its variants like Enterprise 2.0 as technologies.
-Sometimes the term Grids is reserved for specific technology architectures like the OGSA or a distributed system built from Web Services, but we do not favor this limited definition.
-The term Grid also is often applied to software application suites (such as the Globus Toolkit) or to large-scale infrastructure deployments (such as the EGEE or TeraGrid).
-Here, we prefer to call all these Narrow Grids, since they are examples of an even larger activity.
-One can in fact use the term Grid to describe any large-scale distributed system that is coordinated or managed for some goal.
-We refer to this more comprehensive view of Grid computing as a Broad Grid.
-The Broad Grid concept would for example encompass Globus, general Web Service and Web 2.0 systems.
-These technologies combine and compete to build electronic software infrastructures that are termed e-infrastructure or Cyberinfrastructure.
-Such electronic infrastructure enables or hosts applications that we can term generically emoreorlessanything. e-Science or perhaps better e-Research is of course a special case of e-moreorlessanything [DeRoure2007, Goble2007].
+We define Web Services, Grids and (aspects of) Web 2.0 and its variants like Enterprise 2.0 as technologies.
+Sometimes the term Grids is reserved for specific architectures like OGSA or a distributed system built from Web Services.
+There are also Grid systems like Globus, EGEE [EGEE] and TeraGrid with a particular application, technology or geographic focus.
+We call all these Narrow Grids, but one can also use the term Grid to describe any (large-scale) distributed system that is coordinated or managed for some goal.
+Such a Broad Grid concept would for example encompass Globus, general Web Service and Web 2.0 systems.
+These technologies combine and compete to build electronic (software) infrastructure enables or hosts applications that we can term generically e-moreorlessanything. e-Science or perhaps better e-Research is of course a special case of e-moreorlessanything where it is science or scholarly research that is being electronically supported [DeRoure2007, Goble2007].